Knowing how to pack a backpack for hiking and camping trips will make expeditions of any length easier and more enjoyable.

 2. Waterproof clothing: These need to be accessible as quickly as possible so should be packed right at the top of your backpack.
 These should always be the last items to go in.

 3. Food: Food should be near the top of your backpack with your lunch most accessible.
+This could be in a stuff sack or a container/bear canister.

 4. Cooking equipment: You probably won’t need your cooking equipment until you stop for the evening so this can go in below your food.
 As it’s in the core part of the pack it’s also a good place for any other bulkier items.
 I keep things like my solar charger in here too.